denzelrenner/LIFE4136-Group1-Rotation2/README.md

 Now rotate molecule to choose a good starting position that will show everything you want when it rotates.
 It will be rotating up to down and this can be accomplished running the script below to produce a series of images after every rotation

-In the pymol command line run the code below to produce a directory with a collection of tetraploid g46214 images:
+In the PyMOL command line run the code below to produce a collection of tetraploid g46214 images:

 ```bash
 run ~/diploid_temporary_image_generation.py
 ```

 The series of images produced for the diploid protein only and the tetraploid protein only will be stitched together to produce a movie file for the diploid protein rotating and a movie file for the tetraploid protein rotating.
+Once the images have been stitched together they will be removed to conserve space and reduce clutter.
 This can be accomplished by running the script below in the regular command line on your local machine.

 ```bash
 bash make_protein_rotation_movie.sh